AbbyKuo/crowdfunding_back_end/README.md

     - My details like name, email
     - A list of all my pledges
     - Has a way to update my details like email, mobile
+    - Has a way to delete my account

 ### API Spec
 {{ Fill out the table below to define your endpoints.
 An example of what this might look like is shown at the bottom of the page.